 - Show confidence.
 Walk with authority and look like you know exactly where you're going, even if it's only an act.

-- Pay attention. to your surroundings and people who are walking behind, in front of and across from you.
+- Pay attention.
+To your surroundings and people who are walking behind, in front of and across from you.
+When walking or in an open area, pay attention to your surrounds and not your phone.

 - Lighten your load.
 Carry as few bags and books as you can.
 If you do have a lot to cart around, think about a wheeled backpack.